Music Theory 101

 Course Code: OHARM-101

-Pitch.
-Rhythm.
-Scales.
-Intervals.
-Chords.
-Harmony.
-If you're serious about music, these are fundamental concepts you need to understand and master.
-Music Theory 101 will set you on your way.
-After more than 40 years at Berklee, Professor Emeritus Paul Schmeling has helped countless students build a solid base of musical knowledge.
-And he'll do the same for you, supported by class discussions, interactive tools, and personalized feedback that will help you put these theories into practice every day.
-Join our community of beginning learners for an engaging, hands-on music theory course where you'll read, write, and truly hear the elements of music like never before.
-Enroll today!
+If you want to learn music theory, then pitch, rhythm, scales, intervals, chords, and harmony are foundational concepts that you need to understand and master.
+Music Theory 101 will set you on your way with 12 weeks of engaging and interactive music theory lessons.
+After more than 40 years at Berklee, Professor Emeritus Paul Schmeling has helped countless students learn music theory and build a solid base of musical knowledge.
+And he'll do the same for you with his online music theory course, supported by class discussions, interactive tools, and personalized feedback that will help you put music theory into practice every day.
+Join our community of beginning learners for a hands-on music theory course where you'll read, write, and truly hear the elements of music like never before.

 Lesson 1: Rhythm Part I